 Pursuant to Regulation 34 of the Listing Regulations read with Schedule V to the saidRegulations a compliance report on Corporate Governance has been annexed as part of theAnnual Report along with Auditor's certificate for the compliance.

 SECRETARIAL AUDIT REPORT

 In line with the requirement of Section 204 of the Companies Act 2013 and theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 read withother applicable provisions if any; the Board of Directors of the Company had appointedMr.
 S Chandrasekaran representing Chandrasekaran & Associates Practicing CompanySecretaries New Delhi to conduct Secretarial Audit of the Company for the financial year2017-18.
 The Secretarial Audit Report for the financial year ended March 312018 isannexed with the Board's report and formed as part of the Annual Report.
 This report isselfexplanatory and does not call for any further comments.

 LISTING OF THE EQUITY SHARES

 The equity shares of your Company are listed at BSE Limited Mumbai (BSE) and NationalStock Exchange of India Limited Mumbai (NSE).
-The annual listing fees for the year2016-17 have been paid to all these Stock Exchanges.
+The annual listing fees for the year2017-18 have been paid to all these Stock Exchanges.

-The Board of Directors in their meeting held on May 20 2017 has re-appointed Mr. R.S.
-Jalan as Managing Director of the Company for a period of five years with effect fromJune 72017 subject to the approval of the shareholders.
-The Board recommends theirappointments at the ensuing Annual General Meeting.
+Mr. Sanjay Dalmia and Mr. Anurag Dalmia directors retire by rotation and beingeligible offer themselves for re-appointment.
+The Board of Directors in their meetingheld on January 31 2018 had re-appointed Mr. Raman Chopra as a Whole-time Directordesignated as CFO & Executive Director (Finance) of the Company for a period of fiveyears with effect from April 1 2018 subject to the approval of the shareholders.
+TheBoard recommends their appointments at the ensuing Annual General Meeting.